ourdatafuture/ourdatafuture/index.md

 ## First you have to prove ownership over data

 Just like in May 2018 when the General Data Protection Regulation (GDPR) came into force, I am now flooded with notifications from companies asking either to confirm ownership over my data - or to sell it to them.
-The system worked like this: if I didn/t want to recognize the data as my own property, I could sell it and the buyer would automatically receive ownership status over that data.
+The system worked like this: if I didn't want to recognize the data as my own property, I could sell it and the buyer would automatically receive ownership status over that data.

 All these messages are mostly from subsidiaries of AllDataCorp (ADC) which has already amassed the largest silo of user profile data on the planet.
 The governments tried to push back and adopted a new law forcing ADC to process only data with clear ownership status.
 The penalty is dissolution so now ADC must clean up any dirty data they have harvested.
 But there’s a catch.